Best RV Parks & Campgrounds in Alaska

-Camping in the Alaska backcountry means you must remain Bear aware.
-Bears are very common in Alaska, and anyone who is camping or hiking needs to keep alert.
-Keep in mind that most bears tend to be wary of humans and often do their best to avoid them.
+Camping in Alaska means you must remain Bear aware.
+Bears are very common, and anyone who is camping or hiking needs to keep alert.
+Keep in mind that most bears tend to be just as wary of humans and often do their best to avoid them.
 The most important way to stay safe while in camping in Alaska is to use proper food storage and trash disposal.
 Here are some best practices from Alaska’s Division of Parks and Outdoor Recreation (http://dnr.alaska.gov/parks/safety/bears.htm)

 - At trailheads look for posted signs about recent bear activity.

 - Make plenty of noise when traveling.
 Hiking in groups is safer than hiking alone.

 - Dogs can be trouble in bear country.
 It is best to keep your dog at home or on a leash.

 - Never leave food out when not in use.
 Store food in your vehicle or a bear-proof locker.